mui/material-ui/docs/src/pages/components/timeline/timeline.md

 # Timeline

-<p class="description">The timeline displays visually a list of events in chronological order.</p>
+<p class="description">The timeline displays a list of events in chronological order.</p>

 **Note:** This component is not documented in the [Material Design guidelines](https://material.io/), but Material-UI supports it.